amandafer/ricochet-ES2/Ricochet.md

 QML elements can also be seamlessly integrated and extended by C++ components using the Qt framework.

 #### OpenSSL <a name="openssl"></a>
+The OpenSSL is an open-source software library, written in C, that provides a robust and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
+In other words, OpenSSL implements the TLS and the SSL protocols.

+This library offers many features to deal with cryptography and security.
+Lots of algorithms are implemented in OpenSSL and can be used for free.
+Between them, we have:
+* Ciphers algorithms with AES, Blowfish, Camellia, SEED, CAST-128, DES, IDEA, RC2, RC4, RC5, Triple DES and GOST 28147-89.

+* Cryptographic hash functions as MD5, MD4, MD2, SHA-1, SHA-2, RIPEMD-160, MDC-2, GOST R 34.11-94, BLAKE2.

+* Public-key cryptography algorithms like RSA, DSA, Diffie–Hellman key exchange, Elliptic curve, GOST R 34.10-2001.

+Being open source and providing this amount of different solutions for cryptography, makes the OpenSSL a good alternative for security.

 #### Transifex <a name="transifex"></a>
 Transifex is a proprietary, web-based translation platform.
 It is accessible from any browser and also a globalization management system (GMS).
 Prior to 2013, this was an open source project.
 However, that version was discontinued.